ept/saas-template/README.md

 Add the following to `config/environments/production.rb`:

+    # People to pester if an unhandled exception occurs
+    ExceptionNotifier.exception_recipients = %w(admin@example.com)

     # Set this to true if you want the login form to redirect to a https:// URL
     config.https_login = false